geneontology/geneontology.github.io/_docs/gene-product-information-gpi-format-20.md

 # Gene Product Information (GPI) 2.0 file guidelines

 This page is a summary of the Gene Product Information Data (GPI) 2.0 format; for full technical details and changes from GPI 1.2 [see the GitHub specification page](https://github.com/geneontology/go-annotation/blob/master/specs/gpad-gpi-2-0.md).
-The companion file to this GPI 2.0 is [GPAD 2.0](/docs/gene-product-association-data-gpad-format-2.0/).

 **Note that the GPI file is the companion file for the [GPAD file](/docs/gene-product-association-data-gpad-format/).
 Both files should be submitted together using the same version.**